tusksuccessfullydunked/CISC-121_Project/README.md

 hugging face link: https://huggingface.co/spaces/billt876/CISC121Project

 Aurthor, Bill.
 I used chatGPT to help me make the UI using Gradio, I've never used Gradio before so it was a big help to me.
+It told me how to add and use the buttons and make the UI.
 I also asked chatGPT to help me add the steps at the end.
+It told me to add a list and how to track all the steps.